"Whenever a construction project goes wrong the blame is often put to bad luck.

 But even with the right people you still need to give them direction.
 They need to know what their responsibilities are, and what their limits of authority are.
-They need to understand the project requirements, schedule and specifications are.
+They need to understand the construction project requirements, the construction schedule and specifications are.
 You need to delegate, but also monitor what they are doing.
 One small task missed or left undone can lead to untold problems.
 Think of that long lead item not ordered or reinforcing that wasn’t checked before concreting which could spell disaster.

 Understand your team

-The few projects I had go wrong were when I was working with a new team.
-I didn’t understand their weaknesses and depended on them to complete a task or manage the project only to later find they weren’t capable, or didn’t have the knowledge.
+The few construction projects I had go wrong were when I was working with a new team.
+I didn’t understand their weaknesses and depended on them to complete a task or manage the construction project only to later find they weren’t capable, or didn’t have the knowledge.
 By using the strengths of your team and supporting their weaknesses, teaching and mentoring them where necessary, it will be possible to prevent mistakes happening.

 Forewarned is forearmed

 It’s important to keep your ear to the ground, talk to those who have local knowledge, read the newspapers, and talk to your crew.
 Locals may have a better understanding of the local weather patterns, flood lines, traffic, existing services and local conditions.
 They may provide valuable contacts, inside to the local politics, what to do and what you shouldn’t do.
 Keeping up with the news could give forewarnings of clients, contractors or suppliers facing financial problems.
 It’s amazing what your crew sees and knows and they often have the lowdown on potential trouble long before you.

 Of course don’t believe everything you read and hear, and do your own investigation before accepting it’s true.

 Unfortunately many contractors start a construction project without fully understanding the risks.
 By understanding the risks you can take preventative actions which can either prevent the risk from eventuating, or if it does ensure that the extent is mitigated so the project isn’t overwhelmed.